teiband/python-plot-utilities/docs/two_columns.md

         The label for the y axis (i.e., average y values) of the violin plot.
         If None and y is a pandas Series, use y's 'name' attribute as ylabel. rot : <float>
-        The rotation (in degrees) of the x axis labels. show_stats : <bool>
+        The rotation (in degrees) of the x axis labels dropna : <bool>
+        Whether or not to exclude N/A records in the data show_stats : <bool>
         Whether or not to show the statistical test results (F statistics and p-value) on the figure.